realloc/ansible-packages/README.md

 realloc.packages
 =========

-This role ensures the sate of packages from the list given in variable.
+This role ensures the state of packages from the list given in variable.

 I was missing
 [platform_packages](https://supermarket.chef.io/cookbooks/platform_packages)